Crestview Possession of a Controlled Substance Lawyer

 All drug arrests in Florida, with the exception of a small amount of marijuana, are felonies.

 Remember, a drug arrest is just that—an arrest.
 It is not a conviction.
-If you are ready to fight your Drug Possession arrest in Crestview, call a Crestview Possession of a Controlled Substance lawyer with Flaherty Defense Firm today at (850) 398-8098.
-We are available 24/7.
+If you are ready to fight your drug possession arrest in Crestview, call Flaherty Defense Firm today at (850) 243-6097.
+I am available 24/7.

 What Qualifies as a Controlled Substance in Crestview?